murray-phn/help.phncrm/src/faq.md

 **Are mobile apps available?**

-> Yes, but may need configuring before use.
+> Yes, but it will need to be configured before rolling out to your staff.